University authorities

 Professor Beata Czarnacka-Chrobot, PhD

-Dean of the Collegium of Economic Analysis at SGH Warsaw School of Economics and Head of the Institute of Information Systems and Digital Economy.
-Her research focuses on process and software dimensioning, and she has devoted most of her publications (approx. 100) to these issues.
+Dean of the Collegium of Economic Analysis at the SGH Warsaw School of Economics and Head of the Institute of Information Systems and Digital Economy.
+Her research focuses on process and software dimensioning, and she has devoted most of her publications (over 100) to these issues.
 A member of the Science Studies Committee at the Polish Academy of Sciences, and the Poland representative at the Common Software Measurement Consortium (COSMIC) International Advisory Council.
 A co founder and Vice President of the Polish Association for Software Measurement (PSMO).
 She works as an expert for public administration bodies, consulting firms and IT companies.
 A winner of many awards, including the Marek Car Award.

 Beata Czarnacka-Chrobot